4 Anti-Inflammatory Snacks This mindbodygreen Functional Nutrition Coach Always Has On Hand

 The word "inflammation" gets thrown around a lot in the wellness world.
 It's important to note that while some inflammation (also known as acute) can support our body's healthy response to infection or injury, chronic inflammation can be detrimental to well-being.

-I tapped Tania Marchand, entrepreneur and mindbodygreen Functional Nutritional Coach, to share some of her go-to healthy bites to help keep inflammation at bay and ensure everyday vitality.
+I tapped Tania Marchand, entrepreneur and graduate of mindbodygreen's Functional Nutrition Program, to share some of her go-to healthy bites to help keep inflammation at bay and ensure everyday vitality.
 Below, four ideas to help you brighten up your snacking habits and add more anti-inflammatory power into your diet—from Marchand's kitchen to yours:

 While classic kefir is made with milk, the coconut variety is a great gut-healthy option for anyone who doesn't eat dairy.